maelh/radio-frequency-prototype-boards/README.md

 ## Fabricating the RF proto boards

 The necessary ZIP files are available in the [fabrication directory](/fabrication), ready to be sent to a PCB manufacturer.
-They are tuned for JLCPCB, but you can adjust the settings as needed when generating the gerber and drill files from within the KiCad projects.
+They are tuned for JLCPCB, but you can adjust the settings as needed when generating the gerber, drill and map files from within the KiCad projects.

 ### Generating files manually

 The project is set up to work correctly with JLCPCB, with all the necessary layers selected and the options properly set.

-For standard and extended version: especially, make sure "Do not tent vias" is enabled.
+For the standard and the extended version: make sure "Do not tent vias" is enabled.

 For the extended version:
 if the silkscreen for the U.FL connectors creates issues, because it is printed on the bare PCB, enable "Subtract soldermask from silkscreen".
 If you keep the U.FL silkscreen, make sure to let the manufacturer know that the silkscreen on the bare PCB is intentional.